WeiChiehSu/phonon-mediated-superconductivity/tutorial for QE/How to install quantum-espresso.md

 export PATH=/home/l26111201/qe_code/qe-6.8/bin:$PATH

-change the qe-6.8/bin path where you install qe-6.8!
+change the qe-6.8/bin path where you install qe-6.8 in script you want to run !

 my qe-6.8 install in /home/l26111201/qe_code.